 Looking for a Boston Itinerary with lots of fun things to do in Boston for adults?
 Sharing some of our favorite places to go in Boston including Beacon Hill, JFK Museum, Gillette Stadium, and more!

-Luke and I just got back from a great short trip to Boston.
-We’ve been there a few times before so, this time around, we focused on walking through neighborhoods and hitting as many of the “must-try” restaurants as we could.
+Luke and I enjoyed a great short trip to Boston a few years ago.
+We’d been there a few times before so, this time around, we focused on walking through neighborhoods and hitting as many of the “must-try” restaurants as we could.

 I’m sure you’ve seen this view a few hundred times, am I right?
 Acorn Street is just as beautiful in person as you would expect.

 How adorable are the window boxes?
 I fell in love with the window boxes all over town.
 Boston really knows how to decorate their buildings!